surajsubramanian/Cricket-Blog-in-django/README.md

 <img src="./images/updatePost.png">

 ## References
-I did this project by watching CoreyMS's youtube playlist on django, so should you, it's really wonderful for learning Django !
-You can also use the official django documentation
+I did this project by watching CoreyMS's youtube playlist on django, so should you !
+Also referred the Official Django Documentation